JayShende/Team-Innovators/Readme.md

 sorting efficiency and reduce the amount of waste sent to landfills.

 ## Solutions :
-- An AI powered smart trashcan that segregates trash without human intervention & improves waste management operations
+- An AI powered smart trashcan / Robot / Machine that segregates trash without human intervention & improves waste management operations

 ## About :
 GOSS is a Machine learning model that can accurately detect